 The HM is closely linked to the Jamaat-e-Islami, both in the Kashmir Valley and in Pakistan.
 Overseas, it is allegedly backed by Ghulam Nabi Fai's Kashmir American Council and Ayub Thakur's World Kashmir Freedom Movement in the USA.
 The HM had established contacts with Afghan Mujahideen groups such as Hizb-e-Islami, under which some of its cadre is alleged to have received arms training in the early 1990s.

 The HM is reported to have a close association with the Pakistani Inter Services Intelligence and the United Jehad Council, and other terrorist organizations operating out of Pakistan.
-Hizb chief Syed Salahuddin also heads the UJC.
+Hizb chief Syed Salahuddin also headed the United Jihad Council [UJC].

 |Join the GlobalSecurity.org mailing list|